2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami: January 2022

 NASA satellite Aura detected the eruption using its microwave limb sounder.
-It measures ozone, water vapor, and other atmospheric gases, and can penetrate obstacles such as ash clouds.
+It measures ozone, water vapor and other atmospheric gases, and can penetrate obstacles such as ash clouds.
 The underwater explosion also sent 146 million tons of water from the South Pacific Ocean into the stratosphere.
 The amount of water vapor ejected was 10 percent of the stratosphere's typical stock.
 It was enough to temporarily warm the surface of Earth.
 It is estimated that an excess of water vapour should remain for 5–10 years.

 Academic research

-According to a March 2022 paper in the journal Earthquake Research Advances, Hunga Tonga–Hunga Haʻapai's plume reached a peak height of 58 km into the atmosphere and sustained heights greater than 30 km.
+According to a March 2022 paper in the journal Earthquake Research Advances (ERA), Hunga Tonga–Hunga Haʻapai's plume reached a peak height of 58 km into the atmosphere and sustained heights greater than 30 km.
 The initial explosive event was possibly more powerful than the Hatepe eruption, even though Hatepe ejected over ten times the volume of material in a longer eruption.
-Hunga Tonga–Hunga Haʻapai erupted over a span of 12 hours, releasing 1.9 km3 of ejecta with an estimated mass of 2,900 teragram.
+Hunga Tonga–Hunga Haʻapai erupted over a span of 12 hours, releasing 1.9 km3 of ejecta with an estimated mass of 2,900 teragrams.

+Although the eruption energy was soon estimated from the acoustic waves and the ash cloud, its ranking on the Volcanic Explosivity Index (VEI) is still debated.
 The ERA paper says the eruption correlated to a VEI of 5–6.
 An April 2022 research paper led by Poli and Shapiro and published by the American Geophysical Union indicates that the eruption is the largest ever observed with modern instrumentation and estimates its VEI to be approximately 6.
 Meanwhile, Vergoz and others estimate the blast yield to be 100–200 megatons of TNT and place the corresponding VEI at 5.8.
 Likewise, a study by Diaz and Rigby estimates the energetic output of the eruption to be equivalent to 61 megatons of TNT, making the event more powerful than the largest nuclear bomb ever detonated (Tsar Bomba).
-The Smithsonian Institution Global Volcanism Program rated the eruption at VEI-5.
+The Smithsonian Institution Global Volcanism Program rated the eruption at VEI-5, while others have rated the eruption at VEI-4.